How long can someone survive in rubble? What to know after condo collapse near Miami

 Experts say most rescues occur within 24 hours of the rescue and the chances of survival decrease each day, News18 of India reported.

+If you are trapped in rubble, experts say it’s best to stay low to the ground and create a pocket of breathable air with your hands and arms in front of your face, McClatchy News reported.
+You can try to signal rescuers with a flashlight or phone light, StoragePrepper suggests.

+Staying calm to conserve energy is also important, StoragePrepper says, as you could be trapped for hours or days.

-‘Like a bomb went off.’
-Photos show tragic aftermath of condo collapse near Miami
+Videos show tragic aftermath of condo collapse near Miami.
+‘Like a bomb went off’

 ‘My heart is aching.’
 Horrified nation awakes to Florida condo collapse